A – C

 The duration of each current impulse in pulse welding.

-The opening in a thermit mold through which the parts to be welded are preheated.
+The opening in a thermit mold through which the parts to be welded is preheated.

 A device used in arc welding to protect the face and neck.
 It is equipped with a filter glass and is designed to be worn on the head.